rinis-dev/translation/README.md

 # translation

 Example code for the DigiKoppeling V3.0 Translatiedienst.
-This code performs the conversation mapping of message between ebMS and WS-RM.
+This code performs the conversation mapping of messages between ebMS and WS-RM.
 The specifications of the DigiKoppeling V3.0 Translatiedienst can be found under:
 	https://www.logius.nl/fileadmin/logius/product/digikoppeling/Digikoppeling_3_0_TranslatieSpecificatie_v1_0_.pdf

 ## Building